 Persons who have a mental illness or mental health issues should be evaluated by a mental health professional, preferably one with expertise in developmental disabilities.
-The professional's recommendations should be considered in developing a Positive Behavior Support Plan (PBSP) for the person.
+The professional's recommendations should be considered in developing the person's positive behavior support plan.
 This may include prescription of psychoactive medication.
 Any use of psychoactive medication should be integrated into the larger plan to build a supportive environment for the person.

-For persons receiving certified contracted residential services, refer to DDD Policy 5.16, Use of Psychoactive Medications.
+For persons receiving certified contracted residential services and services through SOLA, refer to DDD Policy 5.16, Use of Psychoactive Medications.

-For persons residing in community ICF/MRs and Residential Habilitation Centers (RHCs), refer to DDD Policy 9.02, Administration of Psychotropic/Neuroleptic Drugs and Other Medications for Behavior Management or Treatment of Mental Illness.
+For persons residing in Community ICF/MRs and Residential Habilitation Centers (RHCs), refer to DDD Policy 9.02, Administration of Psychotropic/Neuroleptic Drugs and Other Medications for Behavior Management or Treatment of Mental Illness.